kingsimba/express-typescript-mocha-vscode/README.rst

 .. _Mocha: https://mochajs.org/
 .. _Chai: https://www.chaijs.com/

+It's the result of my learning process.
+I will try to explain every bits in the comments of the code.

 It takes me some time to learn all the pieces.
 But it's quite enjoyable when all things are in spin.
 Now I can focus on coding & testing and the productivity is impressive.